sccn/sccn.github.io/others/TIPS_and_FAQ.md

 ### Cross-subject analysis of spectral power and coherence?

-**Question:** Do you have any good way to to across subject/patient analyses with respect to power and coherence, especially making statistical comparisons between subjects/patients?
+Do you have any good way to to across subject/patient analyses with respect to power and coherence, especially making statistical comparisons between subjects/patients?
 Could we somehow use the data output of EEGLAB?